baggage-bash-old/baggage/README.md

 Baggage
 -------

-Baggage is a gem/bundler/rake/rails-like system for Bash.
+Baggage is a gem/bundler/rake/rails-like packager for Bash.

 For a really quick overview go to [baggage.io](http://baggage.io).